-Our client was pulled over for driving 108 mph in a 45 mph zone.
+Our client was pulled over for driving 108 miles per house in a 45 mph zone.
 After a roadside breath test showed a BAC of 0.09%, he was arrested and charged with misdemeanor DUI with a speed enhancement allegation as well as driving on a suspended license.
 With the speed allegation, he faced a minimum of 60 days in county jail.
 We investigated the case and discovered issues with the breath test.
-As a result, we were able to get the case reduced to a dry reckless with no jail time, no driver's license suspension, no alcohol program, and no AA Meetings.
+As a result, we were able to get the case reduced to a dry reckless with no jail time, no driver’s license suspension, no alcohol program, and no AA Meetings.

-DUI reduced to an "exhibition of speed"
+DUI reduced to “exhibition of speed”

 People v.
 TG (Los Angeles Superior Court, Metropolitan Courthouse, 2018)

-Two DUI convictions expunged
+Two DUI convictions within 10 years expunged

 People v.
 J.B.
 (Los Angeles Superior Court, Metropolitan Courthouse, 2017)

-After two DUI convictions within a 10 year period at the same courthouse, our client was not entitled to an automatic expungement after successful completion of probation.
+After two DUI convictions within a 10-year period at the same courthouse, our client was not entitled to an automatic expungement after successful completion of probation.
 We were able to present both judges with a strong rehabilitation package that persuaded them that expungements served the interests of justice.
 As a result, his record was entirely cleared.

-No prison time for vehicular manslaughter & felony DUI
+No prison time for vehicular manslaughter & felony DUI with great bodily injury